MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/starter-cards.md

 ## Author highlight video

-Use this sample to showcase a variety of short video content, such as tutorials, interviews, or creative pieces.
+Use this template to showcase a variety of short video content, such as tutorials, interviews, or creative pieces.
 Personalize it with your unique title, a detailed description, and information about the author to create an immersive viewing experience for users.

 # [Desktop](#tab/desktop5)